What Is a Geographer?

 A physical geographer studies the physical aspects of a particular region while a human geographer's focus is on the effect human activities, including economic activities, social characteristics, and political organization, have on that area.

-- Geographers usually have full-time jobs and work during regular business hours.
+- They usually have full-time jobs and work during regular business hours.

 Roles and Responsibilities